 We all love coming home to the rich aroma of a hearty beef stew seeping from the slow cooker.
-Stewing Beef is a wonderful way to make a more affordable cut go the distance.
-Flavour depth develops when cooked with moisture over a longer period of time producing an impressive tender result.
+Boneless Stewing Beef is a wonderful way to make a more affordable cut go the distance.
+Flavor depth develops when cooked with moisture over a longer period of time producing an impressive tender result.

-Depending on what recipe the Stewing Beef is used for, it can be cut from any muscle but is typically cut from the higher working muscles.
+Depending on what recipe the Boneless Stewing Beef is used for, it can be cut from any muscle but is typically cut from the higher working muscles.

 How to Cook

-Stewing Beef can be cooked with vegetables and added through a curry or simply simmered in a broth packed full with vegetables.
-Searing or browning the outer, lean surface of meat, usually at a fairly high temperature beforehand, develops flavour and colour through caramelisation.
+Boneless Stewing Beef can be cooked with vegetables and added through a curry or simply simmered in a broth packed full with vegetables.
+Searing or browning the outer, lean surface of meat, usually at a fairly high temperature beforehand, develops flavor and color through caramelization.
 It is an important step in several cooking methods to produce a tasty meal.
 Once browned, transfer to a casserole dish, add cubed seasonal vegetables.
 Remove excess fat from pan and add stock or liquid, stir well then pour over meat and vegetables.
 Liquid should almost cover meat.
 Cover dish tightly and cook in a preheated oven or slow cooker according to the recipe.
 If using a slow cooker, follow the above steps but do not add as much liquid (water, stock, wine).
 Generally 1 cup of liquid is usually sufficient for cooking with 1 kg of meat.
 More liquid will be required if rice, pasta or dumplings are added.
 A tight-fitting lid holds in the steam that helps to soften the connective tissue, making the meat more tender.